-Pamela Druckerman is an American journalist and author of Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting, which has been (or is being) translated into 24 languages.
-She’s also a Contributing Opinion Writer for the International New York Times, where she writes about cross-cultural issues.
+Pamela Druckerman is an American journalist and the author of Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting, which has been (or is being) translated into 26 languages.
+She’s also a Contributing Opinion Writer for the International New York Times, where she writes about France and cross-cultural issues.

-Pamela’s Op-eds, articles and reviews have appeared in the Washington Post, The Guardian, The Wall Street Journal, the Financial Times, New York Magazine, Marie Claire, Vanity Fair France and elsewhere.
-Her work has been featured on Good Morning America, the Today Show, National Public Radio, the BBC, the CBC and Oprah.com, among many other news outlets.
+Pamela’s Op-eds, articles and reviews have appeared in the Washington Post, The Guardian, The Wall Street Journal, the Financial Times, New York Magazine, Marie Claire, Vanity Fair France, Madame Figaro and elsewhere.
+Her work has been featured on Good Morning America, the Today Show, National Public Radio, the BBC, the CBC, Canal+ and Oprah.com, among many other news outlets.
 From 1997 to 2002 she was a staff reporter at The Wall Street Journal, based in Buenos Aires, São Paulo and New York.

 Bringing Up Bébé was a #1 best seller in the U.K. (Sunday Times); a top-ten best seller in the United States (The New York Times); and has appeared on best-seller lists in Germany, Russia and Brazil.
 She is also the author of Bébé Day By Day: 100 Keys to French Parenting and Lust in Translation: Infidelity from Tokyo to Tennessee.

 Pamela holds a B.A. in philosophy from Colgate University and a Master of International Affairs from Columbia University.
 She was a term member at the Council on Foreign Relations, and has trained in improvisational comedy at the Upright Citizens Brigade.
 She lives in Paris.